IBM/SalesEnablement-L3-Guidance/docs/git-setup/03 Configure GitHub Pages.md

+**If you are just going to be updating a existing L3, you don't need to do the following steps.**

 You need to configure GitHub Pages to work with MkDocs.
 In theory, you should follow good source code repository practices and use at least a development and main branches, use pull requests, and properly review changes.
 Refer to the GitHub documentation for more information.

 Once you have your IBM GitHub repository created, follow these instructions: